mehreencs87/auth0-webtask-quickstart/README.md

 pubnub: ^3.7.0
 ```

 One module that is worth singling out on the list is [Edge.js](http://tjanczuk.github.io/edge/#/).
-Edge.js enables running C# code in addition to Node.js in the Auth0 Sandbox.
-Please refer to the documentaiton at http://tjanczuk.github.io/edge for more details.
+Edge.js enables running C# code in addition to Node.js in the Auth0 Web Task.
+Please refer to the documentation at http://tjanczuk.github.io/edge for more details.
 Here is a *Hello, world* in C# via Edge.js:

 ```javascript
 return function (context, cb) {